scullyio/scully/docs/getting-started.md

 ng g m home --route=home --module=app-routing
 ```

-This command will magically generate the new home page module plus a new component with a route configured
+This command will generate the new home page module plus a new component with a route configured

 ### Configure home as root